Selecting and filtering data¶

 [27]:

-So there are many ways to select and rearrange the data contained in a pandas object.
-In the following, I put together a brief summary of most of these possibilities for DataFrames:
+There are many ways to select and rearrange the data contained in a pandas object.
+Below is a brief summary of most of these options for DataFrames:

 Type |